 Unfortunately Andy had to have an operation on his arm, which meant he'd be out of action for a couple of months in the Sanchez band.
 He asked Oliver to fill in for him.

-'It was an honour, and would have been my dream job..... then at 24, I joined Mikes band.
+'It was an honour, and I got my dream job.....
+I joined Mikes band.
 I ended up staying in the band for 4 years, touring around Europe and the UK, and we also went out to Las Vegas'.
 Oliver left Mikes band to pursue his own projects, with his own band The Dirty Robbers, and also as a session musician.

-Since then, Oliver has worked with many different groups.
-Highlights include working with members of The Buena Vista Social Club with Rhythms Del Mundo in Milan, touring with Tony Christie, and working with The Dirty Robbers.
+As well as these artists, Oliver has worked with many different groups.
+Highlights include playing with members of The Buena Vista Social Club with Rhythms Del Mundo in Milan, touring with Tony Christie, and working with his own band, The Dirty Robbers.

 With Dirty Robber Craig Rhind in Finland